 Journey meets on the second Sunday of each month.
-Next Journey Meeting will be Sunday, December 14.
-We will meet at St. Joseph Halle in Peru at 5pm for open gym and food (including your pumpkin seeds!).
-After we eat, we’ll have a brief meeting about getting ourselves spiritually ready for Christmas and conclude with a period of open adoration.
-Your Journey T-Shirts will be ready on the evening of he 14th.
-Thank you to all who had Journey place roses for your loved ones on All Souls Day.
-After purchasing the 30 dozen roses, we had over $500 in surplus for youth activities.
+Next Journey Meeting will be Sunday, February 8th.
+We will meet at St. Joseph Halle in Peru at 5pm.
+Come as early as 4pm for open gym and food.
+After we eat, we’ll have a brief meeting about getting ourselves spiritually ready for Lent and conclude with a period of open adoration.
+Your Journey T-Shirts are ready if you haven't picked them up.

 The Chromebooks are Here!